RegenKordel/LYNX-BeyondDuplicates/README.md

 # Steps for Replication
 1. Download the extraced data from the dropboxlink provided and unzip it in the data folder.
-- Optional: Rerun "Link_Preprocessing.ipynb" to get the clean_link csv files
+- Optional: Rerun ``Link_Preprocessing.ipynb`` to get the clean_link csv files
 2. Install the python packages on your machine or in a virtual environments
 3. Run Jupyter Notebook, a gpu is recommended if you want to rerun the notebooks from RQ3 for larger projects
 4. Run the notebooks for RQ1, RQ2, or RQ3, they are independent from each other.
-RQ3 needs to run the SingleChannel.ipynb or DualChannelOriginal.ipynb before running the respective analysis
+RQ3 needs to run the ``SingleChannel.ipynb`` or ``DualChannelOriginal.ipynb`` before running the respective analysis